cysinformatica/goten-react-paginator/README.md

 # Goten Paginator for React

-Whenever we have some items we want to show, usually we create:
+When we have some items we want to show, we usually create:
 - A Searcher, which provides the filters for searching items.
 - A List, which shows the result of said search.

 For small data, this should be fine.
-But when working with bigger sets, we get:
+But when working with bigger sets we get:
 - Heavy payloads.
 - Endless scrolling.
 - Huge requirements on our backend and database.